 If you're a US citizen, green card holder, or US/Spanish dual citizen, and you have been living in Spain but you didn't know you had to file a US tax return, don't worry: there's a program called the IRS Streamlined Procedure that allows you to get up to date with your filing without facing any penalties.
 Don't delay though, in case the IRS find you first.

-If you spend more than 183 days a year in Spain, you are considered a resident for tax purposes.
-If you earn over 22,000 Euros a year from just one source of employment, you must file a Spanish tax return.
-If you earn less, but from either more than one source, or not from employment (from rental income for example), you also have to file a return.
+Foreigners who spend more than 183 days a year in Spain, you are considered resident for tax purposes.
+If you earn over 22,000 Euros a year from just one employer, you must file a Spanish tax return.
+If you earn less, but from either more than one source, or not from employment (e.g. from rental income), you also have to file a return.
 The Spanish filing deadline is June 30th, however if you wish to pay your tax by direct debit in instalments you must file by June 25th.

-There are several deductions available, including a personal deduction, a deduction for married couples, and if you have children.
+There are several deductions available, including a personal deduction, a deduction for married couples, and for those with children.